identity16/sweep/sdk/README.md

 ## License

 The license for sweep-sdk has not been specified.
-Please confirm with the project maintainers for the correct licensing information.# Sweep SDK
+Please confirm with the project maintainers for the correct licensing information.

+# Class Descriptions

+For detailed descriptions and diagrams of the classes in `sweep-sdk`, please see the [`CLASS_DESCRIPTIONS.md`](CLASS_DESCRIPTIONS.md) file.

+# Sweep SDK

 Library for building LLM agents.